-The Information Standard demonstrates NHS England’s commitment to driving up the quality of health and care information that is available to the public, patients and health and care professionals.
-NHS England believes information that is clear, accurate, evidence-based, up-to-date and easy to use enables people, patients and communities to become better informed and more involved in their health and care.
+We believes information that is clear, accurate, evidence-based, up-to-date and easy to use Allow people, patients and communities to become better informed and more involved in their health and care.

-NHS England is working to streamline and improve existing processes for attaining and maintaining membership of The Information Standard, whilst also seeking to develop the Standard towards our ambitions of:
+We are working to streamline and improve existing processes for achieving and maintaining membership of The Information Standard.
+We are also seeking to develop the Standard to:

-- Continuing to improve and maintain the production of high quality information that people can trust, make sense of and act on, through organisational and professional development
+- Improve and maintain the production of high quality information that people can trust, make sense of and act on, through organisational and professional development

-- Creating a sustainable, developmental approach, that supports information producers to continuously strive for improvement in what they do and the quality of their information
+- Create a sustainable, developmental approach, that supports information producers to continuously strive for improvement in what they do and the quality of their information

-- Acting as a system lever for health literacy and shared decision making whilst also contributing to wider policy areas including self-care and person-centred care
+- Act as a system lever for health literacy and shared decision making whilst also contributing to wider policy areas including self-care and person-centered care